 If you are going to be cutting the strips into cubes, be aware of how thick you want the cubes and cut the strip’s thickness accordingly.

-Step Four: Use the Strips OR Cut Into Cubes
+Step Four: Cut into Cubes

 Thick cubes: cut thick strips 2-4 times